 The two government-wide statements report the District's net position and how they have changed.
-Net position, the difference between the District's assets and liabilities, is one way to measure the District's financial health or position.
+Net position, the difference between the District's assets plus deferred outflow of resources and liabilities plus deferred inflow of resources, is one way to measure the District's financial health or position.
 Over time, increases or decreases in the District's net position are an indicator of whether its financial position is improving or deteriorating, respectively.
 Additional non-financial factors such as changes in the District's property tax base and the condition of the school buildings and facilities must also be considered to assess the District's overall health.